 The story of St Patrick is full of colourful myths and legends; many of them blending Christianity with characters and beliefs from ancient Celtic times.

-Here are some of the most popular stories about Ireland’s patron saint.
+What is the most important tale about St Patrick?
+Well there are many to choose from, here are some of the most popular stories about Ireland’s patron saint.

 St Patrick defeats ancient Celtic heroes